 I received such a gift this May: a woman flew me to Boston to sing in her wedding because she (and her soon-to-be husband) fell in love at my show six years ago.
 How sweet is that?

-Video short of Eve’s original wedding song, Do You Remember
+Click on image above to watch a short video clip of Eve’s original wedding song, Do You Remember

 My love for creating music is sometimes marred by the blue meanies.
 And I mean that nobody-cares-kind-of-feeling blue that appears once in awhile.
 All creators go through this.
 It takes love to make art, but it also takes guts!